codemindshub/centa-user-service/README.md

 - **Caching**: Redis
 - **HTML to PDF**: xhtml2pdf

 ## Installation

-To install and run ICenta User Management Service locally, follow these steps:
+To install and run Centa User Management Service locally, follow these steps:

 1. **Set up the virtual environment**: